PacCol/GraphLib/README.md

 `-I/usr/local/include` option : find the graphlib headers
 `-L/usr/local/lib` option : find the graphlib executable
 `-lgraph` option : include the graphlib

+## Errors
+If you detected any errors, please contact me in the issues section !